 Business owners and directors have long given up worrying about vanity or even sanity.
 Even more so than usual, cash is king.

-The Chancellor’s support to the economy, much of it due to expire this autumn, has been extended to the end of the year.
+The Chancellor’s support to the economy, much of it due to expire last autumn, has been extended to 31 March 2021.
 This includes restrictions on lease forfeiture and issuing winding-up petitions.

-From 1 December HMRC preference on insolvency is also being reinstated.
+From 1 December 2020 HMRC preference on insolvency was reinstated.
 If a business fails after 1 December, its lenders will probably get back much less than previously.
 Lenders are already taking this into account when making credit decisions.
 Security will not be as valuable as it was, and lending will be constrained at a time when it is needed.
 Stock finance will be particularly affected.

 Why is it important to have effective cash generation and control?